Primordial black holes and scalar induced gravitational waves from sound speed resonance in non-minimal derivative coupling inflation model: PBHs and GWs

-During inflation, curvature perturbations are stretched beyond the Hubble horizon and later re-enter during the radiation- or matter-dominated eras.
-Sufficiently large perturbations induce significant density fluctuations, leading to gravitational collapse in high-density regions and forming PBHs.
-The PBH mass is related to the horizon mass at re-entry for a comoving wavenumber $k$
+During inflation, curvature perturbations are stretched beyond the Hubble horizon and subsequently re-enter during the radiation- or matter-dominated eras.
+Perturbations with sufficiently large amplitudes can induce significant density contrasts upon horizon re-entry, potentially triggering gravitational collapse in over-dense regions and leading to the formation of PBHs.